Welsh-language literature: 1900–1950

-Whilst some of the institutions which had sustained the language in the nineteenth century - the chapels and the press - saw significant declines, where Welsh language publishing continued it was significantly more professional, and the Eisteddfod (at least at national level) maintained its significance however, and in fact became more self-consciously Welsh, being seen not just as a celebration of Welsh-language culture but a bastion to protect the language itself, with a rule being passed in 1950 which brought the use of English in Eisteddfod competitions and speeches - which had previously been commonplace - to an end.
+Whilst some of the institutions which had sustained the language in the 19th century – the chapels and the press – saw significant declines in the 20th, where Welsh-language publishing continued it was more professional than in the past.
+The Eisteddfod (at least at national level) maintained its significance and in fact became more self-consciously Welsh, being seen not just as a celebration of Welsh-language culture but a bastion to protect the language itself, with a rule being passed in 1950 which brought the use of English in Eisteddfod competitions and speeches – which had previously been commonplace – to an end.